pedropamn/simplecrypt/README.md

 <!-- ABOUT THE PROJECT -->
 ## About the project

 SimpleCrypt is a simple program that encrypt and decrypt any file with password using AES256-CBC, via [PyAesCrypt](https://pypi.org/project/pyAesCrypt/).
-You can encrypt a file or a entire folder with a password and protect your important files!
+You can encrypt a file or a entire folder with a password and protect your important ones!